sykoravojtech/BioVis_food/README.md

 - [ ] main preprocessing DANIEL
 - [ ] formulate the questions better (type of plot, which data)
 - [ ] webpage template
-  - [ ] layout, which questions are conneted
+  - [ ] layout, which questions are connected CARLA
 - [ ] visualize each question

 # Dataset food.com